-How are relatively new third party Regional Centers able to attract major developers of large-scale projects, compared to well-established Regional Centers?
+How are relatively new Third Party Regional Centers able to attract major developers of large-scale projects, compared to well-established Regional Centers?

-Will a higher percentage of major developers with large-scale projects opt to form developer in-house Regional Centers?
+Will a higher percentage of major developers with large-scale projects opt to form Developer In-House Regional Centers?

-How do the terms of the investment differ between an in-house and third party Regional Center, including but not limited to the return on the investment to the investor?
+How do the terms of the investment differ between an in-house and Third Party Regional Center, including, but not limited to, the return on the investment to the investor, the interest rate and other charges imposed on the borrower, loan covenants and required guarantees?